Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 2. Init the SDK
 3. Add `KIDOZ Button` to your `Main Activity`

-Once the above 3 steps are correctly done the `Feed View` will be launched when the `KIDOZ Button` is clicked.
+Once the above 3 steps are correctly done the `Feed View` will be launched when the `Feed Button` is clicked.

 ####Include the library
 On android studio you can include the library directly in your Gradle project: